 Make a Tie to Mission, Vision and Values

 Healthcare staff members from the top to bottom of the organization, and in all departments, tend to be very mission-driven people.
 Most entered the industry for a reason—because they care.
 Leverage that innate capacity for caring by providing an ongoing focus and a sense of purpose through clear alignment with your mission, vision and values.

 In our training programs we emphasize the importance of tying service behaviors to the organization’s mission, vision and values.
-We advise as your “north star” to provide context and clarity for all of your communications.
+We advise using your mission, vision and values as your “north star” to provide context and clarity for all of your communications.

 Communicate, Communicate, Communicate